Guidance

 If you were a British Dependent Territories citizen by virtue only of a connection with Hong Kong, you ceased to be a British Dependent Territories citizen on 1 July 1997.
 If you had no other nationality or citizenship on that date, you automatically became a British Overseas citizen.

-A person who became a British National (Overseas) can only now be a British Overseas Territories citizen if they have that citizenship by a connection with a British Overseas Territory other than the former dependent territory of Hong Kong.
+A person who became a British National (Overseas) cannot also be a British Overseas Territories citizen through their connection to Hong Kong.
+They would need to have a connection to a current British Overseas Territory.

 • Anguilla